fbeaufume/microshop/README.md

-Build all modules with `mvn package` from the root folder, then execute each module with `mvn spring-boot:run` from its folder using this order: first `microshop-config`, then `microshop-registry` then the application services.
+Build all modules with `mvn package` from the root folder, then execute each module with `mvn spring-boot:run` from its folder using this order from first to last: `microshop-config`, `microshop-registry`, business services, `microshop-gateway`

 ## Next steps

 Not yet implemented:
 - Client load balancing
 - Circuit breaker
-- Gateway
 - Distributed tracing
 - Spring Boot Admin
+- Hot configuration reload
+- Technical services security
-- Security
+- Business services security